Risk of sepsis is greatest for patients with frailty, older age or urinary tract infections

 Jo Rycroft-Malone, NIHR Programme Director and Chair of the Health Services and Delivery Research (HS&DR) Programme said: “Reducing the use of antibiotics and tackling antimicrobial resistance remains a research priority for the NIHR.
 The results of this study are valuable for the practice of antibiotic prescribing looking forward as they indicate where practitioners may be able to safely reduce their use.”

 The study was funded by the NIHR’s Health Services & Delivery Research Programme.
-Find out more about the project here.
+Find out more about the project in the Journals Library.